Carlj0666/synths_accumulate/notes.md

 * Videos: nested routes https://www.youtube.com/watch?v=FmWEfdCLLQM&feature=youtu.be

 # TO DO

+* use logic to redirect if logged_in? is false

+* Check all the requirements, note which ones I'm not sure I've achieved
 * Refactor, remove logic from views
+* Study!!!

 Done?
 * create method to check if logged in, use as before action in application helper since this should protect new, edit etc from non users

-* Check all the requirements, note which ones I'm not sure I've achieved and check with Madeline

-* Study!!!

 # REMOVED FROM TECHES -form from line 17
 *